 Playing Nes, Gameboy And Megadrive

-Playing games like Frozen Bubble is cool, but nothing compared to playing classics of the consoles on your smartphone.
-I was playing Sonic, Final Fantasy and other games, its one of the coolest things on symbian OS.
+Playing games like Frozen Bubble is cool, but nothing compares to playing classics of the consoles on your smartphone.
+I was playing Sonic, Final Fantasy and other games, it’s one of the coolest things on symbian OS.

-For Nintendo, there is two emulators, YewNes and Vnes, but I choose YewNes, it works pretty well, you can play in full screen mode, it open .zip files, different speed levels, configurable controls and a bunch of other features.
-The only problem is that it costs $15, not much anyway.
+For Nintendo there are two emulators, YewNes and Vnes.
+I chose YewNes, it works pretty well, you can play in full screen mode, open .zip files, there are different speed levels, configurable controls and a bunch of other features.
+The only problem is that it costs $15, but that’s not much anyways.

-For Sega Mega Drive (or Genesis), there is PicoDriver, emulator with a bunch of features, such as: LandScape and Portrait screen mode, configurable controls, Save/Load state, sound and Rom search on full mobile.
+For Sega Mega Drive (or Genesis), there is the PicoDriver emulator with a bunch of features, such as: landscape and portrait screen mode, configurable controls, save/load state, sound and ROM search on full mobile.

-For GameBoy, there is GoBoy, other very good emulator, with features like full sound support, configurable key support, run games directly from Inbox or from Memory Card, play games from .zip and.
-All emulators are great try.
+For GameBoy, there is GoBoy, another very good emulator, with features like full sound support, configurable key support, run games directly from your inbox or from the memory card, and play games from .zip.